mlanza/ai-literacy/101/13-confident-lies.md

 Unless you’re paying attention, you might not even notice.

 But that’s where **you** come in.
-LLMs are tools.
+Models are tools.
 They're stronger than people in some areas, but weaker in others.
 You're necessary.
 It's people and AI in partnership, not one or the other.